 Working in open collaboration with academia and industry partners, the unit aims to accelerate drug discovery in neuroscience and improve access to novel and next-generation treatments for people living with neurological diseases.

 The unit uses patient samples to develop human induced pluripotent stem cells (iPSCs) that can then be differentiated into any type of cell found within the human brain.

 Open Neuro Informatics platforms make data and innovative mathematical and statistical approaches freely available to researchers interested in developing, advancing, and using multimodal brain imaging methods and computational techniques to advance science.

 - Canadian Open Neuroscience Platform (CONP)

 - MNI Open iEEG Atlas, powered by LORIS

 Open Research Platform

 The platform offers rapid publication and open peer review of research by The Neuro's researchers.
-It includes all supporting data, as well as null results, to help facilitate reanalyses, replication and reuse.
+It includes all supporting data and null results to help facilitate reanalyses, replication, and reuse.